shakyShane/grunt-cache-breaker/README.md

 **Alternatively**

-If you just want to overwrite the same file (that's how I use it), simple pass the same filepath
+If you just want to overwrite the same file (that's how I use it), simply pass the same filepath
 ```js
 cachebreaker : {
   js: {